Netflix Unveils Five New Spanish Original Series

-Created and directed by Freixas, produced by Filmax (“The Red Band Society,” “I Know Who You Are”) and starring Verónica Echegui (“Fortitude”), “Días de Navidad” turns on four sisters celebrating Christmas in their family home in adolescence, adulthood and old age.
+“Días de Navidad,” created and directed by Freixas, turns on four sisters celebrating Christmas in their family home during their adolescence, adulthood and old age.
+The show is produced by Filmax (“The Red Band Society,” “I Know Who You Are”) and stars Verónica Echegui (“Fortitude”).

-Billed by Netflix as an “extraordinary gripping drama,” “El desorden que dejas,” has Raquel, a young literature teacher. move back to her husband’s home town, which hides multiple secrets.
-The series is written by Carlos Montero, adapting his prizewinning bestseller.
+“El desorden que dejas” focuses on Raquel, a young literature teacher who moves back to her husband’s hometown, which hides multiple secrets.
+The series is being adapted by Carlos Montero from his prizewinning bestseller.

 Based on the fantasy novel trilogy “Memorias de Idhún,” the series of the same name will be an anime-style series directed by Maite Ruiz de Austri and produced by Pilar Blasco and Alexis Barroso at Endemol Shine’s Zeppelin.
 Laura Gallego and Andrés Carrión are penning the magical tale of astrology, an evil necromancer and a battle for freedom in the mythical land of Idhun.

-Produced by César Benítez’s Plano a Plano (“El Príncipe,” “Allí Abajo”), “Valeria,” which Netflix terms “a beautifully-written female dramedy,” turns on a writer in crisis, her three best women friends, and their “whirlwind of emotions about love, friendship, jealousy, unfaithfulness, doubts, heartbreak, secrets, work, worries, joy and dreams of the future.”
-Screenwriter-novelist María López Castaño (“Los hombres de Paco,” “Gran Hotel”) is lead writer.
+“Valeria,” which Netflix calls “a beautifully written female dramedy,” turns on a writer in crisis, her three best friends, and their “whirlwind of emotions about love, friendship, jealousy, unfaithfulness, doubts, heartbreak, secrets, work, worries, joy and dreams of the future.”
+Screenwriter-novelist María López Castaño (“Los hombres de Paco,” “Gran Hotel”) is lead writer on the series, which is produced by César Benítez’s Plano a Plano (“El Príncipe,” “Allí Abajo”).

-“At Netflix, we want to produce local stories with a global appeal and Spain has constantly generated amazing television both for Spain and the world,” said Francisco Ramos, Netflix vice president Original Series, in reference to “Money Heist,” the most-watched foreign-language series ever on Netflix, it announced last year, and “Elite,” ranked by Parrot Analytics as the most-mentioned series on social media in the world during some weeks of October.
+“At Netflix, we want to produce local stories with a global appeal, and Spain has constantly generated amazing television both for Spain and the world,” said Francisco Ramos, Netflix vice president of Original Series, referring to “Money Heist,” the most-watched foreign-language series ever on Netflix, and “Elite,” ranked by Parrot Analytics as the most-mentioned series on social media in the world during parts of October.

-Ramos added that “this is a meaningful investment in the Spanish market and we are looking forward to continue expanding, not only with series but also movies, documentaries, unscripted.”

-With regards to Netflix movie originals in Spain, family animated movie “Klaus” from Sergio Pablos is currently in production at Madrid’s SPA studios.
-Live action movies “Diecisiete” and “Hogar” are both in post-production and being readied for release in 2019 and 2010 respectively.
+As for Netflix movie originals in Spain, family animated movie “Klaus” from Sergio Pablos is currently in production at Madrid’s SPA studios.
+Live action movies “Diecisiete” and “Hogar” are both in post-production and being readied for release in 2019 and 2020, respectively.

 ‘EL VECINO’